-The Group's revenue decreased by approximately HK\$43.0 million, or about 22.6%, from approximately HK\$190.5 million for the Year 2019 to approximately HK\$147.5 million for the Year.
-The decrease was attributable to the decreases in revenue from (i) printing services, amounting to approximately HK\$37.7 million, (ii) translation services, amounting to approximately HK\$4.1 million, and (iii) media placement services, amounting to approximately HK\$1.2 million.
+The Group's revenue decreased by approximately HK\$12.4 million, or 8.4%, from approximately HK\$147.5 million for the Prior Year to approximately HK\$135.1 million for the Year.
+The decrease was primarily attributable to (i) the existing IPO projects on hand were either delayed or cancelled; and (ii) the intensified market competition under the Covid-19 pandemic.